pkmn/engine/docs/PROTOCOL.md

 The `MAX_LOGS` constant in Generation I is determined to be **180**.
 Acheiving this requires two burned Aerodactyl with Leech Seed, Confuse Ray, and Metronome where one is slower than the other.
-On the first two turns of the battle the Aerodactyl both use Leech Seed followed by Confuse Ray, and then in the turn where the maximum single turn logs output is to be reached, the faster Aerodactyl uses Metronome to proc a critical hit Fury Swipes that hits 5 times and the slower Aerodactyl uses Metronome to proc Mirror Move to then also procs a critical hit Fury Swipes that hits 5 times.
-The initial battle seed required to acheive this is output is $\{106, 161, 95, 184, 221, 10, 52, 25, 156, 133\}$.
+On the first two turns of the battle the Aerodactyl both use Leech Seed followed by Confuse Ray, and then in the turn where the maximum single update output is to be reached, the faster Aerodactyl uses Metronome to proc a critical hit Fury Swipes that hits 5 times and the slower Aerodactyl uses Metronome to proc Mirror Move which then also procs a critical hit Fury Swipes that hits 5 times.
+The initial battle seed required to acheive this is output is $\{106, 161, 95, 184, 221, 10, 52, 25,
+156, 133\}$.

 <details><summary>Details</summary>